In Exercises 9–20, use the data in the following table, which lis... | Channels for Pearson+

 Probability

 Probability is a measure of the likelihood that a particular event will occur, expressed as a number between 0 and 1.
-In this context, it involves calculating the chance that all four randomly selected high school drivers texted while driving.
-This requires understanding how to compute probabilities for independent events, where the outcome of one event does not affect the others.
+In this context, it involves calculating the chance that both randomly selected high school drivers texted while driving.
+This requires understanding how to compute probabilities based on the total number of favorable outcomes over the total number of possible outcomes.

 Recommended video: